dscubc/dscubc.github.io/README.md

 # UBC DSC
 UBC's Developer Student Club's launch website.
+Dev build hosted at https://ubcdsc-ee8b9.web.app/

 # Project Vibranium 🔥
 This awesome Progressive Web App was created for Developer Student Clubs in Sub Saharan Africa as a profile and a platform to showcase what they're upto in events, outreach to local businesses and showcases and most importantly their success stories to the world.